burlinson/AI/_posts/2025-04-13-Commodized-AI-AI-First.md

 Think of the firms that raced to embrace email in the early 1990’s, and then similarly digital web-based platforms in the 2000’s.
 These technologies brought significant productivity gains, but eventually every firm implemented them.
 There was no meaningful long-term competitive advantage.
 Today, they are just the cost of doing business.

-Similarly, AI solutions like GPT, Gemini and Claude are incredible at general reasoning, summarization, and coding.
+Similarly, AI solutions like [GPT](https://chat.openai.com), [Gemini](https://gemini.google.com), and [Claude](https://claude.ai) are incredible at general reasoning, summarization, and coding.
 However, every firm can buy the exact same API access for roughly the same price.
 These models, while amazing at what they do, offer limited long-term competitive advantage.

 ![ComAIThumb]({{ site.baseurl }}/assets/img/ComAIThumb.webp){: .mx-auto.d-block :}